About Dave Lechnyr

 For those that are fans of the Myers-Briggs, here’s my results (INFP):

-I feel strongly that real, genuine change can happen when we remember and respond to these eight Key Life Skills:
+I feel strongly that real, genuine change can happen when we remember and respond to these eight Essential Life Skills:

 - You must be curious to learn about your hidden thoughts and motivations, without assigning blame – this part is tricky.

-- Accept yourself as you are and stop trying to prove yourself.
+- Have compassion for yourself and stop trying to prove yourself.

 - Let you past inform your future, but not control it.